 The mobile boss also talked up the possibility of a shortage for the Galaxy S6 Edge model, with the quirky handset expected to bring in big orders.

-“Some carriers are switching existing orders to get more of the S6 Edge, and it looks like demand for the model will exceed supply throughout this year,” explained Shin.
+“Some carriers are switching existing orders to get more of the S6 Edge, and

 “That means average selling price will fall at a slower rate, which will have a positive impact on Samsung overall.”

 Samsung’s flagship Galaxy S6 and S6 Edge are due to go on sale tomorrow, April 10, in the UK.